ryantking/digga/doc/api-reference-devshell.md

-## devshell.externalModules
+## devshell.modules
-modules to include that won't be exported meant importing modules from external flakes
+modules to include in all hosts and export to devshellModules output

 *_Type_*:
-list of valid modules or anything convertible to it
+list of valid module or path convertible to its or anything convertible to it

 *_Default_*